 FNU reserves the right to test for drugs and/or alcohol those students who could reasonably be suspected of drug or alcohol abuse, based on appearance, smell, speech, irrational or unusual behavior, or carelessness or disregard for the safety of others.
 This suspicion may be raised by students, faculty, staff, preceptors, or other concerned parties.
 Urine or blood samples would be obtained under the supervision of an appropriate health care professional.
-Results of any drug/alcohol test may be shared with the members of the Student Review subcommittee of the Administrative Team and may result in disciplinary action up to and including dismissal.
-The drug/alcohol tests will not be conducted if an individual refuses to submit, however, refusal to submit may result in immediate referral to the Student Review subcommittee of the Administrative subcommittee subcommittee of the Administrative subcommittee subcommittee of the Administrative subcommittee subcommittee subcommittee subcommit
+Results of any drug/alcohol test may be shared with the members of the Student Policy Team of the Administrative Team and may result in disciplinary action up to and including dismissal.
+The drug/alcohol tests will not be conducted if an individual refuses to submit, however, refusal to submit may result in immediate referral to the Student Policy Team of the Administrative Team for dismissal.